MDK-Packs/vscode-cmsis-solution-docs/docs/quickstart.md

 ## Status bar

-The Visual Studio Code status bar displays information about the status of your development environment and the project.
+The VS Code status bar displays information about the status of your development environment and the project.
 The number of extensions installed might vary.

 Here is an example of how the status bar can look: